What is the Frontier Health and Medical Research Program?

 - have an Australian Business Number (ABN)

 - be incorporated in Australia

 and in accordance with s20 and s24 of the MRFF Act 20152, be one of the following entities:

 - a corporation (including businesses and not for profits)

 Joint applications are encouraged, provided you have a lead organisation who is the main driver of the project and is eligible to apply.

-How to get the stage 2 funding?
+How to get the Frontier Health and Medical Research funding?

 Who are the competitors?